TikTok Sues Over Ban Ordered By Trump - UrduPoint

 The app has been downloaded 175 million times in the US and more than a billion times around the world.

+The Trump administration has separately given ByteDance a deadline to divest TikTok before the app is banned in the United States.

-Trump claims TikTok could be used by China to track the locations of federal employees, build dossiers on people for blackmail, and conduct corporate espionage.
+Trump argues that TikTok could be used by China to track the locations of Federal employees, build dossiers on people for blackmail, and conduct corporate espionage.

-The company has said it has never provided any US user data to the Chinese government, and Beijing has blasted Trump's crackdown as political.
+The company holds firm that it has never provided any US user data to the Chinese government, and Beijing has blasted Trump's crackdown as political.

 The US measures come ahead of November 3 elections in which Trump, behind his rival Joe Biden in the polls, is campaigning hard on an increasingly strident anti-Beijing message.